OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationclass_get.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
-If successful, this method returns a `200 OK` response code and [educationClass](../resources/educationclass.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an [educationClass](../resources/educationclass.md) object in the response body.
 ## Example
 ##### Request
 Here is an example of the request.